martinmoene/string-lite/README.md

 strip_left: Remove characters in set from left of string [" \t\n"] - string_view-string_view
 strip_left: Remove characters in set from left of string [" \t\n"] - other-char*
 strip_left: Remove characters in regex from left of string - string-regex
+strip_left_re: Remove characters in regex from left of string - char*-char*
 strip_left_re: Remove characters in regex from left of string - string-char*
+strip_left_re: Remove characters in regex from left of string - string-string
+strip_left_re: Remove characters in regex from left of string - string-string_view
+strip_left_re: Remove characters in regex from left of string - string_view-string_view
 strip_right: Remove characters in set from right of string [" \t\n"] - char*-char*
 strip_right: Remove characters in set from right of string [" \t\n"] - string-char*
 strip_right: Remove characters in set from right of string [" \t\n"] - string-string